-Pregnant female polar bears will dig a den to give birth in, but do not enter a state of hibernation or torpor.
-They will use the den to give birth, nurse them, clean them, and protect them until they are old enough to survive outside.
-Approximately three months later, the female will appear with her cubs into the outside world.
+Polar bears live in cold conditions for most of the year, unlike black bears and grizzly bears.
+Pregnant female polar bears will dig a den to give birth but do not enter a state of hibernation or torpor.
+They use the shelter to give birth, nurse, clean their cubs, and protect them until they are old enough to survive outside.
+After about three months, the female will appear with her cubs in the outside world.

 Do Panda Bears Hibernate?

-The panda bears in China migrate to warmer climates further down the mountains, where there is also plenty of bamboo for them to eat.
+Panda bears in China migrate to warmer climates further down the mountains, where there is also plenty of bamboo for them to eat.

 What Is Hibernation?